CodeNow/astral/README.md

 1. `npm run init-db`

-This script a super user named `shiva` and two databases on your machine:
+This script creates a super user named `shiva` and two databases on your machine:
 `shiva` (used for local development) and `shiva-test` (used by the test suite).

 #### Running Migrations